eclipse-tractusx/traceability-foss/docs/arc42.md

 ## Runtime view

-## Overall
+This section describes the different functionalities of TraceX-FOSS application

-This section describes the overall flow of the TraceX-FOSS application
+## Assets

 ## Scenario 1: Return Assets